About Novo-Diveevo Convent

 - The Convent building, which houses the nun cells and the church offices.
 The building also includes a Chapel in honor of the Dormition of the Theotokos.

-- Bookstore with books, icons, church wares, bread, herbal teas and honey.
+- Welcome Center, where one can obtain books, icons, church wares, bread, herbal teas and honey.

 - Other buildings such as the Retreat house for pilgrims and other guests, small dining hall and cottages for church personnel.

-- Cemetery, where approximately 8000 of the faithful are buried.
+- Cemetery, where over 8000 of the faithful are buried.

 The Novo-Diveevo Cemetery is the largest Russian Orthodox cemetery outside of Russia and it provides a glimpse into Russian history.
 There are many prominent people buried among the nearly 8000 graves in the cemetery: Princess Vera Constantinova and Prince Georgy Constantinovich, niece and nephew of the last Russian Tsar; Father Seraphim Slobodskoy, author of The Law of God; Alexandra Tolstoy, daughter of author Leo Tolstoy; the wife and family of Baron Wrangel, and many others.
 Military fighters against the Godless communists are not forgotten, as the cemetery includes memorials to White Army soldiers, General Vlasov, and his troops.
 We strive to maintain the unique style of a traditional Russian Orthodox cemetery.